 - Copy of NJ Sales Tax Certificate of Authority

-- Copy of certificate of authority from Department of Treasury for out-of-state corporations and LLCs
+- Copy of certificate of authority from the Department of Treasury for out-of-state corporations and LLCs

 - Federal taxpayer identification number from the IRS